How much are your courses and where do you run them?

 If you are heading into the offshore Oil and Gas Industry either API or AICIP are well regarded.
 You may find certain clients in the Onshore Refinery Industry will prefer AICIP as a starting point.

 Wilkinson Coutts Engineering Training is one of the few worldwide providers of ASME Plant Inspector training.
-Our research into the Australian market shows that most client companies will prefer AICIP or API certifications so consequently we do not have a great deal of demand for ASME courses here.
-We tend to run ASME courses as in-house training for certain companies that wish to broaden the knowledge base of their staff.
+Our research into the Australian Oil and Gas market shows that most client companies will mandate AICIP or API certifications.
+Consequently in order operate as a plant inspector in this sector you will need those certifications and ASME Plant Inspector qualifications may not be enough.

-ASME Plant Inspector courses are extremely popular in the UK, Europe and North America.
+ASME Plant Inspector qualifications are world renowned and extremely popular in the UK, Europe and North America.

 I live outside Australia, what is your advice for getting work as a Plant Inspector in Australia?